junerockwell/REST_NodeJS_API_Samples/README.md

 ## 2. REST API with MSSQL
 The API was hosted on an EC2 Tier while the MSSQL was hosted in an Azure DB Instance specifically for Microsoft's SQL Server.

-## 3. REST API with mLab
+## 3. REST API with mLab (now obsolete)
-The API was hosted on an EC2 Tier and connected to a MongoDB instance on mLab.com
+The API was hosted on an EC2 Tier and connected to a MongoDB instance on mLab.com.
+The mLab.com DBaaS is now obselete, and this project has been replaced by the MoongoDB Atlas project.

 ## 4. REST API with MongoDB Atlas
 This version replaces the `mLab` version because `mLab` is now obsolete.
 I transferred to MongoDB Atlas as my new playground for MongoDB DBaaS.
 The updates for this project will reflect the the other versions with MySQL and MSSQL in due time.